 - You go to your Automobile Association (AA) and apply for the Carnet de Passage.

-- Depending on your vehicle and the countries you want to visit, the AA calculates an deposit (which can vary from 1,000 to 10,000 US dollars) that the AA keeps for the duration of your journey.
+- Depending on your vehicle (size/value) and the countries you want to visit, the AA calculates a deposit (which may vary from 1,000 to 10,000 US dollars).
+The AA keeps the deposit for the duration of your journey.
 Some AAs work with a bank guarantee as well.

 - Each entry into a country uses one page.
 On entering and exiting the customs sign and stamp the document.
 It is your own responsibility to collect these stamps.
 Some customs have never seen this document before and you’ll have to guide them through the procedure.